Youth in Saudi Arabia: Health risks

 Smoking is one health concern that affects Saudi youth.
 Smoking prevalence among sixteen- to eighteen-year-old students in secondary schools located in Riyadh was "high and alarming", according to a 2011 study published in the Annals of Thoracic Medicine.
 Out of 1272 students studied, the percentage of students that were currently smoking was about 19.5% (31.2% of boys and 8.9% of girls), and the percentage of students that had smoked before was about 42.8% (55.6% of boys and 31.4% of girls).
 Smoking habits are linked to males, friends that smoke and parents that smoke.
 Two reasons why youth in Saudi Arabia smoked were because it made people "look more comfortable" and made people of the opposite sex more attractive.
 88.4% of students believed that smoking is harmful to one's health, but only 31.8% of students wanted to quit smoking, according to the 2011 study.
 The authors of this study believe that educational programs on the risks of smoking need to be implemented in schools in order to reduce smoking rates.

 Obesity is another health concern that affects Saudi youth.
-Almost sixty percent of the Saudi population over age sixteen was overweight.
+Almost 60% of the Saudi population over age sixteen was overweight.
 21.8% of male students (18–24 years) that were studying at the College of Health and Sciences campus at Qassim University were overweight, and 15.7% were obese, according to a 2010 study.

 The risk of attaining cardiovascular disease can be high among youth.
 Out of 523 males students chosen from schools in Arar with a mean age of 16.7 years, 30.4% were obese and 17.2% were overweight.
 33.5% of participants in the study were at risk of getting cardiovascular disease.
 The risk of cardiovascular disease was "strongly related to different dietary and lifestyle habits".